adatashift/my-portfolio/README.md

 I have experience working with large Excel datasets, Power BI, and Tableau, and I enjoy turning messy, real-world data into clear, usable insights.
 Many of my projects reflect practical constraints—limited systems, manual reporting, and evolving data maturity—which mirrors the environments I’m workin in.

-This GitHub serves as a record of my learning, projects, and applied work as I continue to grow in Business Intelligence
+This GitHub serves as a record of my learning, projects, and applied work as I continue to grow in Business Intelligence (I'm just getting starterd, more postings coming as I complete new courses and projects)

 **Core Skills:**
 ![Excel](https://img.shields.io/badge/Excel-217346?style=for-the-badge&logo=excel&logoColor=white)